philb75/akemisflow/AIRWALLEX_SETUP.md

 With Airwallex configured, you can:

-1. **Sync Suppliers**: Import beneficiary data from Airwallex as suppliers
+1. **Sync Contractors**: Import beneficiary data from Airwallex as contractors
 2. **Sync Clients**: Import payer account data from Airwallex as clients
 3. **Track Sync Status**: Monitor which entities are synced with Airwallex
 4. **Manage Bank Details**: Automatically populate bank account information

 ## Testing the Integration

-1. Navigate to `/entities/suppliers`
+1. Navigate to `/entities/contractors`
 2. Click "Sync with Airwallex" button
 3. Check the sync results in the alert dialog
-4. Verify suppliers are imported with Airwallex data
+4. Verify contractors are imported with Airwallex data

 ## Troubleshooting